Robust propagating in-gap modes due to spin-orbit domain walls in graphene: Discussion and Conclusions

 \section{Discussion and Conclusions}

-Using the spectral flow theorem we derived topologically protected electronic modes of various domain walls in graphene with mass, Kane-Mele, Valley-Zeeman and Rashba SOC, with precise symmetry and chirality labeling.
+Using the spectral flow theorem we derived topologically protected electronic modes of various domain walls in graphene with Dirac mass, Kane-Mele SOC, valley-Zeeman SOC and Rashba SOC, with precise symmetry and chirality labeling.
 However this method does not address the robustness to breaking symmetries and to lattice effects, for which we employed tight-binding modeling.

-One main finding is the robust pair of Kramers pairs on a VZ DW in presence of Rashba SOC, which might be relevant to the efforts of inducing topological phases in graphene by proximity to TMDs.
-Namely, the VZ SOC seems to be strongly present, with a weaker Rashba, at least on a large-scale average.\cite{Wakamura19,Zihlmann18} Due to incommensurability, on at least the Moire pattern scale there can be domains where couplings vary significantly and even change sign.
-The Rashba coupling could possibly be made constant on larger domains by external fields.
-Altogether the VZ DW states may form a tunable network of propagating states between domains\cite{SanJose13,Efimkin18,Alsharari16,Huang18,Yoo19,Koshino20}.
-For untwisted graphene on TMDs the Moire pattern is on the nanoscale, which might allow the propagating states to remain well-defined, but also might lead to collective effects due to their real-space overlap.
+{The main finding is} the robust pair of Kramers pairs on a valley-Zeeman DW in presence of a constant Rashba SOC, which might be relevant to the efforts of inducing topological phases in graphene by proximity to transition metal dichalcogenides; namely, experiments find that the induced valley-Zeeman SOC is strong, and there is a weaker Rashba SOC, at least on a large-scale average\cite{Wakamura19,Zihlmann18}.
+Due to incommensurability, on the scale of Moire pattern there can be domains where couplings vary significantly and even change sign.
+The Rashba SOC could possibly be made constant on larger domains by external fields perpendicular to graphene.
+Altogether the valley-Zeeman DW states may form a tunable network of propagating states between domains\cite{SanJose13,Efimkin18,Alsharari16,Huang18,Yoo19,Koshino20}.
+For untwisted graphene on transition metal dichalcogenide substrates the Moire pattern is on the nanoscale, which might allow the propagating states to remain well-defined, but also might lead to collective effects due to their real-space overlap.
 Spectroscopic measurements on the nanoscale might be useful to look for the modes, while it would be interesting to expand this study with the effects of local strain due to incommensurability.

-The connection between VZ DW and a DW in gating of spinless BLG implies possibilities to explore valleytronics ideas.
-Since the VZ DW modes are not doubled compared to spinful BLG, and since they lack any spin-rotation symmetry, they should be more resilient to time-reversal breaking.
-The spinful gated BLG setup was used in Ref.~\cite{Klinovaja12} to engineer helical modes by magnetic field, and it is an interesting question how the VZ DW modes could be manipulated using external fields.
+The connection between a valley-Zeeman DW and a DW in gating of spinless bilayer graphene implies possibilities to explore valleytronics ideas.
+Compared to the modes in the spinless bilayer, the valley-Zeeman DW modes are not doubled and they lack any spin-rotation symmetry, hence they should be more resilient to time-reversal breaking.
+The spinful gated bilayer setup was used in Ref.~\cite{Klinovaja12} to engineer helical modes by magnetic field, and it is an interesting question how the valley-Zeeman DW modes could be manipulated using external fields.